ChunkyMonkey00/itchGrabber/README.md

 4. **Select a Game**: The script will display a list of games available on itch.io.
 Enter the number corresponding to the game you're interested in and press Enter.

-5. **Retrieve Game URL**: The script will then display the URL of the selected game on itch.io, providing unblocked access.
+5. **Retrieve Game URL**: The script will then display and copy to clipboard the URL of the selected game on itch.io, providing unblocked access.

-6. **Additional Features**: It may also attempt to extract the URL of the game's embedded content (e.g., iframe) for further use.

-7. **Repeat or Exit**: You can repeat the process using `next` to select another game or exit the script.
+6. **Repeat or Exit**: You can repeat the process using `next` to select another game or exit the script.

 ## Example